talkpython/mastering-pycharm-course/your-turn/11-scientific-computing/readme.md

 Create a new file python and run it to make a run configuration for it.
 So far, standard PyCharm.

 Now we want to draw this graph.
-We'll use `pandas` and `matplotlib` to do so.
+We'll use `numpy` and `matplotlib` to do so.

 ![](./resources/1-graph.png)